isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-android.md

         * Media metadata keys API Reference - [Standard metadata keys - Android](https://adobe-marketing-cloud.github.io/media-sdks/reference/android/com/adobe/primetime/va/simple/MediaHeartbeat.VideoMetadataKeys.html)
         * See the comprehensive set of available video metadata here: [Audio and video parameters](../../../metrics-and-metadata/audio-video-parameters.md)

+    * **Custom metadata**

-    * **Custom metadata - ** Create a dictionary for the custom variables and populate with the data for this media.
+       Create a dictionary for the custom variables and populate with the data for this media.
 For example:

       ```java
       HashMap<String, String> mediaMetadata =